WorkAroundOnline/i9s/create-react-app/challenge2/README.md

 Please complete the `App.js` react component, so that every time a user presses the button, the number counts up.

+Run `npm install` to install the dependencies.
 You should use the `npm start` script to preview the code as you make changes.

 ## Available Scripts